 There's a low overall risk here, especially compared to nearby Hartford and East Hartford.
 This is a small community rooted in history and pride.
-While there's not a lot of to here, there's also not a lot of risks.
+While there's not a lot to do here, there are also not a lot of risks.

 TRANSPORT & TAXIS RISK : LOW